pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 Interpretation for RBIT:
   Two states must be distinguished carefully:

-  (1) Ideal resolution — the governance target:
+  (1) Ideal operational resolution — the governance target:
-      Δρ ≈ 0 across classification channels (f₁ ≈ 0)
-      f₃ (buffer dynamics), f₄ (coupling load), f₅ (resource dissipation) remain bounded and NON-ZERO — these are structural properties of a functioning system, not defects to eliminate.
-      F_RBIT ≠ (0,0,0,0,0) in healthy operation.

-      This corresponds to T_eff ∈ (T_min, T_max): the system retains
-      enough adaptive dynamics to remain responsive.
+      Δρ is non-negative or near the declared operating boundary on relevant channels, while measured burdens f₁–f₅ remain bounded under a matched protocol.
+Some normalized burden components may equal zero when they are at or below their healthy baselines.

+      Adaptive capacity is not inferred from a non-zero F_RBIT floor.
+      It is verified separately through perturbation response, held-out transfer, sensitivity, exploration diversity, and v_class dynamics.

-  (2) Zero-instability state — the degenerate attractor:
+  (2) Zero-adaptability state — a latent dynamical condition:
-      F_RBIT = (0,0,0,0,0)  [all channels at zero]
-      This is NOT the governance optimum.
-It corresponds to T_eff → 0: attractor lock-in, complete loss of adaptive capacity.

-  RBIT interprets bounded instability as a feature of healthy systems, not a defect.
-The structural channels f₃, f₄, f₅ encoding buffering dynamics, coupling load, and resource dissipation must remain active for the system to maintain sender-controlled compression and adaptation capacity.
+      T_eff → 0, Ω_eff → 0, perturbation response collapses, and transfer
+      fails.
+An observed F_RBIT = (0,0,0,0,0) does NOT by itself establish this state because F_RBIT is a baseline-normalized burden vector.

+  RBIT interprets controlled adaptive dynamics as necessary, but the required residual activity belongs to perturbation/exploration objects, not to a mandatory positive floor in every burden component.

   The RBIT design target is therefore:
-    Rest Mode: each fᵢ bounded and non-monotone, F_RBIT ≠ (0,0,0,0,0) — residual maintained.
+    Rest Mode: each fᵢ bounded with no sustained adverse trend, while independent adaptability tests remain positive.

-  This is the information-theoretic expression of T_eff > T_min:
-  the system preserves enough resolution gap uncertainty to remain adaptive rather than crystallized.
 ```

 Corollary (Controlled Non-Minimization as RBIT Design Requirement): The AGM Controlled Non-Minimization Principle states that optimal adaptive systems maintain a controlled floor of non-minimized free energy ΔF_affective > 0.
 In RBIT terms, this translates to a mandatory non-zero residual resolution gap budget: